 Since arbitration often happens behind closed doors, the rules governing the proceeding can vary according to place, circumstance, and the parties involved.
 The Dietrich Law Firm P.C. could advocate for your rights irrespective of whether you are required to arbitrate a claim or believe that a private hearing is preferable to public litigation.
 Jed Dietrich, Esq., has spent his entire career defending the victims of negligence, both in arbitration and in court.
-A recognized Super Lawyer and American Institute of Trial Attorneys Litigator of the Year, Jed Dietrich, Esq., has the experience needed to show an arbitrator that you deserve compensation for your injuries.
+A recognized New York Super Lawyer and American Institute of Trial Attorneys Litigator of the Year, Jed Dietrich, Esq., has the experience needed to show an arbitrator that you deserve compensation for your injuries.
 Please call Jed Dietrich, Esq., at 585-939-3939 today to schedule your no-cost consultation.

 DID ANOTHER PERSON’S NEGLIGENCE CAUSE YOUR INJURY?

 CALL JED DIETRICH, ESQ., AND HIS TEAM OF HIGHLY QUALIFIED ROCHESTER, NEW YORK, PERSONAL INJURY ATTORNEYS AT (585) 939-3939 NOW TO OBTAIN THE HELP THAT YOU NEED!

 Although arbitration is less formal than court, proceedings are often similar to trials: both you and the other party will be afforded opportunities to tell your side of the story.
 The arbitrator will consider your version of events alongside any relevant evidence, laws, and statutes that could affect your eligibility for an award.